-Service Cost Distance Comment Water Time - Borehole is broken down/ households drawing water from unprotected wells Saka Basic School Free Local Saka Basic has now enrolled grades 8 / However, the school is drastically understaffed with only 5 MOE teachers and 1 volunteer teacher catering for 600 pupils.
+Service Cost Distance Comment Water Time Borehole is broken down/ households drawing water from unprotected Time - wells Saka Basic Saka Basic has now enrolled grades 8 / However, the school is drastically Saka Dasic Free Local understaffed with only 5 MOE teachers and 1 volunteer teacher catering 501001 for 600 pupils.
 There is no qualified secondary school teacher Secondary Sch.
-(8-9 / 10-12) K60,000-100,000 / K190,000-250,000 30 km There is no senior secondary school education/ Pupils who qualify to grade 10 must attend boarding school in Luanshya Lisomona Clinic Free consultation 15 km Catchment area of 7,000 people / No qualified medical personnel / CDEs diagnose patients and prescribe drugs / Coartem shortages are common Ibenga Hospital Free consultation 25 km Severe cases are referred to Ibenga Hospital Transport K10,000 - K20,000 - Cost of renting bicycle for 1 day/ Bicycle common transport to Luanshya Community Development - - Masaiti experienced heavy rainfall with adverse effects on crops in some instances/ Bridge linking Area to Luanshya not yet constructed.
-Each rainy season the makeshift bridge collapses, leaving pupils cut off from school/ The campaign against charcoal burning in the district has been intensified.
+K60,000-100,000 / There is no senior secondary school education There is no senior secondary school education/ Pupils who qualify to (8-9 / 10-12) K190,000-250,000 50 KM grade 10 must attend boarding school in Luanshya Lisomona Clinic Free consultation 15 km Catchment area of 7,000 people / No qualified medical personnel / CDEs Lisomona Chine File consultation diagnose patients and prescribe drugs / Coartem shortages are common Ibenga Hospital Free consultation 25 km Severe cases are referred to Ibenga Hospital Transport K10,000 - K20,000 - Cost of renting bicycle for 1 day/ Bicycle common transport to Luanshya Masaiti experienced heavy rainfall with adverse effects on crops in some instances/ Bridge linking Area to Luanshya not yet constructed.
+Each Community rainy season the makeshift bridge collapses, leaving pupils cut off from Development school/ The campaign against charcoal burning in the district has been - - intensified.
 A number of checkpoints on the main road have been mounted to curb this activity